jackmaden/philosophybreak/src/pages/articles/socrates-and-the-socratic-paradox-i-know-that-i-know-nothing/index.md

 <span class="big-letter">S</span>ocrates’s failure to find anyone wiser than himself, though perhaps noble in its pursuit of knowledge, made a lot of powerful people in Athens look very foolish.
 Death is a harsh punishment, but it is perhaps not surprising that authority figures wanted Socrates silenced.

-Plato’s [The Last Days of Socrates](http://www.amazon.com/gp/product/0140449280/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0140449280&linkCode=as2&tag=philosophybre-20&linkId=816a23479cf93ae4636655c4aa3e6863), which includes dialogues covering Socrates’s imprisonment, trial, and death, reveals how Socrates went on annoying his accusers until the very end, with wonderful expositions on justice, piety, and the value of questioning what we know.
+Plato’s <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0140449280/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0140449280&linkCode=as2&tag=philosophybre-20&linkId=816a23479cf93ae4636655c4aa3e6863">The Last Days of Socrates</a>, which includes dialogues covering Socrates’s imprisonment, trial, and death, reveals how Socrates went on annoying his accusers until the very end, with wonderful expositions on justice, piety, and the value of questioning what we know.

-Blackson's [Ancient Greek Philosophy](http://www.amazon.com/gp/product/1444335731/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1444335731&linkCode=as2&tag=philosophybre-20&linkId=f4805b14f023c0d6963bc982b21c14ce), meanwhile, brilliantly contextualizes Socrates by analyzing the philosophers who came before, during, and after: it's essential reading for anyone interested in Ancient Greek philosophy.
+Blackson's <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/1444335731/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1444335731&linkCode=as2&tag=philosophybre-20&linkId=f4805b14f023c0d6963bc982b21c14ce">Ancient Greek Philosophy</a>, meanwhile, brilliantly contextualizes Socrates by analyzing the philosophers who came before, during, and after: it's essential reading for anyone interested in Ancient Greek philosophy.

 Everything we know about Socrates, depicted as he is through the writings of others, must be taken with a pinch of salt.
 Nonetheless, his legacy as the brilliant martyr of philosophy remains secure, decorated by an epitaph of his own making: